freebasic/fbc/FreeBASIC/readme.txt

       OPTION ESCPAPE
       PRINT "\"Hello from FreeBASIC!\""

-  o Debug support:
+  o Debugging support:

-    - Full debug support with GDB (the GNU debugger) or Insight (the GDB GUI frontend)
+    - Full debugging support with GDB (the GNU debugger) or Insight (the GDB GUI frontend)

     - Array bounds checking (only enabled by the -exx command-line option)

     - Null pointers checking (same as above)

   o Create OBJ's, LIB's, DLL's, and console or GUI EXE's: